China exports may stay strong despite weak Europe

 It's also in line with Beijing's strategy of relying less on markets such as the European Union, the United States and Japan, to seek new business in emerging markets like India and Russia.

 The strategy demands that the proportion of exports going to emerging markets rises by five percentage points between now and 2015.
-As China has set a 10 percent annual growth target for exports overall, it implies selling an additional $125 billion of products to these markets.
+As China has set a 10 percent annual growth target for exports overall, it implies selling an additional $125 billion (78 billion pounds) of products to these markets.

 Chinese sales to emerging markets have been growing more quickly than to developed markets -- exports to India rose 23 percent in 2011, the same percentage by which sales to neighbours in the Association of Southeast Asian Nations (ASEAN) increased.